evolvablehardware/evolvablehardware.github.io/docs/about/index.md

 ## Watch the Summary Video

 Want the short version of our mission and early results?
-Watch the four-minute presentation prepared for ALIFE 2021.
+Watch the twenty minute presentation prepared for ALIFE 2021.

 <video width="100%" controls>
     <source src="./assets/videos/artificial-life-video.mp4" type="video/mp4">